 The Role Of A Marine Biologist

-Marine biologists may be working on ships, beaches, or even alt marches for their research.
+Marine biologists may be working on ships, beaches, or even undersea for their research.
 They may also be required to work in a scientific laboratory to observe and conduct researches about microorganisms found in the oceans.

 Marine biology may also involve scuba diving for collecting specimens or for studying large sea animals like sharks and whales.
 Biologists may also be required to study other parts of the ocean like coral reefs and to study the patterns in the increase or decrease in the population of marine life.

 Zoos and aquariums also require marine biologists to take care of the marine animals and to make sure that their environments are suitable for them to thrive and stay healthy.

 Another important field that a marine biologist may be concerned with is the protection of the marine environment.
 A marine biologist may need to record, observe, and study the concentration of toxic chemical substances present in water bodies and what impact they have on marine life.